Placement Overview

 Notes:

-We expect students to follow their assessor/supervisor’s off duty where possible however some flexibility will be accommodated.
-In order to enhance your learning experience, we normally expect students to complete at least one week of nights whilst with us to understand the full working cycle of Critical Care.
-Please liaise with your mentor if you would like to work more than one week of nights so we can ensure appropriate support is provided to you.
+We expect students to follow their assessor / supervisor’s off duty where possible, however some flexibility will be accommodated.
+In order to enhance your learning experience, we normally expect students to complete at least one week of nights whilst with us to understand the full working cycle of critical care.

 If you anticipate any difficulties with these shift patterns please discuss your concerns with the PEL and PEF prior to commencing placement.

-If you are going to be late for shift you must ring the unit and inform the nurse in charge – 0161 206 8753
+If you are going to be late for your shift you must ring the units shift leader: 0161 2068752.

 What patient care situations are available in this placement?